-Where, in a particular case, AIBA fails to render a decision with respect to whether an anti-doping rule violation was committed within a reasonable deadline set by WADA, WADA may elect to appeal directly to CAS as if AIBA had rendered a decision finding no anti-doping rule violation.
+Where, in a particular case, AIBA fails to refer a case to the CAS Anti-Doping Division with respect to whether an anti-doping rule violation was committed within a reasonable deadline set by WADA, WADA may elect to appeal directly to CAS Appeals Arbitration Divisionas if AIBA had rendered a decision finding no anti-doping rule violation.

-If the CAS hearing panel determines that an anti-doping rule violation was committed and that WADA acted reasonably in electing to appeal directly to CAS, then WADA's costs and attorney fees in prosecuting the appeal shall be reimbursed to WADA by AIBA.
+If the CAS hearing panel determines that an anti-doping rule violation was committed and that WADA acted reasonably in electing to appeal directly to CAS Appeals Arbitration Division, then WADA's costs and attorney fees in prosecuting the appeal shall be reimbursed to WADA by AIBA.